CCSMB/Standards/Standards/CCSMB-10.md

 Compliant programs MUST store user data into the directory specified through the `path.data` setting.

 If the program, library or user data is multiple files, the files MUST be put in a subdirectory.

+The settings paths MUST start with a / and MUST NOT end with a /